Report by the Director of Adult Social Care and Health

-10.1 The Lead Member considered a report by the Director of Adult Social Care and Health regarding proposed changes to the Integrated Health and Wellbeing Service model that will commence from 1 April 2024.
+7.1 The Leader and Lead Member considered a report by the Director of Adult Social Care and Health along with comments from the Health and Social Care Integration Programme (HASCIP).

 7.2 The Leader and Lead Member RESOLVED to: